llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

                       `acc_ev_create` events for firstprivate `const`
                       arrays.
 Please report additional cases.
-                * When compiling the OpenACC application using Clacc's compiler in source-to-source mode, this field is set to `NULL` by default.
-However, it is set correctly when the generated OpenMP is compiled with Clacc's compiler and debug information is enabled with Clang command-line options like `-gline-tables-only` or `-g`.
+                * When compiling the OpenACC application using Clacc's compiler in source-to-source mode followed by OpenMP compilation, this field is set to `NULL` by default.
+                  However, it is set correctly when the generated OpenMP is compiled with Clacc's compiler and debug information is enabled with Clang command-line
+                  options like `-gline-tables-only` or `-g`.
                 * See the section "OpenACC to OpenMP Mapping: Profiling Data" for further discussion.
-                * Note that setting this field to `NULL` is permitted by OpenACC 3.0 when the variable name is not known.
+                * Note that setting this field to `NULL` is permitted by OpenACC 3.1 when the variable name is not known.
         * `acc_launch_event_info`:
             * `kernel_name` is always set to `NULL` because we do not know how to obtain it via OMPT.
 Setting to `NULL` is